New variant cause for concern, not panic, Biden tells US

 The new variant poses the latest test to Biden's efforts to contain the pandemic, mitigate its impacts on the economy and return a sense of normalcy to the U.S. during the holiday season.

-“This variant is a cause for concern, not a cause for panic,” Biden said.
+“This variant is a cause for concern, not a cause for panic,” Biden said, as U.S. financial markets rebounded Monday after falling sharply on Friday.
+The White House said there were no plans to curtail Biden’s travel as a result of the new variant.

 Some other nations are reinstating severe travel and business lockdowns to prevent the omicron variant from spreading, but Biden indicated the U.S. was not following suit.